 Applications for grants and training are available!

 Please click below to learn more and apply for grants and free training, support, and technical assistance:

 Training and Consultation Available

-Safety Nets for Students and Families is offering a series of training events in locations along the Gulf Coast during spring 2019.
-The goal is to continue to help build skills and strengthen collaboration among those working to support homeless students and families and to share overviews of principles important to this work, such as youth legal rights, crisis intervention, and trauma-informed care using Trust-Based Relational Intervention.
+Safety Nets for Students and Families offered a series of training events in locations along the Gulf Coast in December of 2018— in Victoria, Beaumont, Richmond, Corpus Christi, and Texas City as well as a statewide webinar.
+The goal was to help build skills and strengthen collaboration among those working to support homeless students and families and to share overviews of principles important to this work, such as youth legal rights, crisis intervention, and trauma-informed care using Trust-Based Relational Intervention.

-See the TNOYS Events page for in person events — or request a training or consultation for yourself, your team, or community at the blue Training and Technical Assistance button above.
+We have continued this effort with a new roster of events scheduled in April and May as well as several helpful webinars.
+Please see the TNOYS Events page for additional details on scheduled events — or request a training or consultation for yourself, your team, or community at the blue Training and Technical Assistance button above.

 - Available now – November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime